canonical/spread/README.md

 Keeping servers
 ---------------

-Even if server allocation is fast, it's even faster to not allocate it at all.
+Even if server allocation is fast, not allocating at all is even faster.
 Just add `-keep` to your current set of options and servers will remain running after workers are done with them.
 At the end of the process, Spread will report how to reuse them.